Gabrielh-Souza/odin-recipes/README.md

-Simple recipes site made through the curriculum of The Odin Project
+Simple webpage made through the foundations course of Odin Project.
+In this project, I used simple HTML and good market practices like Git.